AbdooOwd/AbdooFunk/abdoo/Funny Coding.md

 - I'm always adding and removing `overOver`, why not add it at the very beginning of any song, but knowing myself; It's not ***"optimizy"***.

+## Change Stage Event
+- I put that `switch` thing which sets the stage's sprites based on `curStage` inside a function `updateStage` so I can use that in the event.

+- Took me 20 minutes to realize that I forgot to use `leStage` which is the argument of the `updateStage` function instead of `curStage`.
+It's working now.